wonntann/Python/Loops/README.md

-# Python
+# Python Loops
-Python Basics

 ## Introduction
-In this module, you will be learning the basics of Python.
+In this module, you will be learning the basics of Python Loops.

 ## Learning Objectives
 * Create and execute a Python file